TheNPC-sketch/srv3-karaoke-extractor/README.md

 It downloads the video, extracts YouTube’s timing-accurate karaoke subtitle data, converts it to `.ass` format (preserving syllable animation and timing), and organizes everything cleanly into your `~/Videos` directory.

-This tool is built to work out of the box for **your distro**, with a fully automated installer for Debian/Ubuntu-based systems (including Xubuntu).
+This tool is built to work out of the box for **your debian-based distro**, with a fully automated installer for Debian/Ubuntu-based systems (including Xubuntu).

 ---